All steps to planning a wedding, an interview with Nora Sheils

 Why should engaged couples get a wedding planner?

-A good wedding coordinator can help walk couples through the planning process.
+A good wedding coordinator can help walk couples through the steps to planning a wedding.
 We are there as advocates for the couple making sure pricing, contracts and details are all in line.

-At Bridal Bliss, we pride ourselves on our experience in the industry and extensive vendor relationships, allowing us to produce top rated weddings year after year.
+At Bridal Bliss, we pride ourselves on our experience with steps to planning a wedding and extensive vendor relationships, allowing us to produce top-rated weddings year after year.
 Wedding planners are able to negotiate substantial vendor discounts and make sure our clients are well taken care of.

 We listen to our couple's needs and ideas, offer creative suggestions and bring their dream wedding life.